daredyoshi/notes.github.io/docs/cpp/LearnCpp.com/009_Arrays_Strings_Pointers_and_References.md

 Unless otherwise specified, do not assume that the standard ilbrary algorithms will execute in a particular sequence.
 This means they do not iterate over the for-loop in sequential order, but in parallel.
 Favor these functions over writing your own.

+A game I wrote with the concepts of this chapter can be found [here](https://github.com/daredyoshi/learn_cpp/blob/master/card_game/src/CardGame.cpp)